|Applies To||RSA Product Set: Archer|

 O/S Version: Windows

 When attempting to export large reports containing thousands or tens of thousands of records, users may receive the following message:

 An error has occurred during the export process.
 The export file cannot be completed.

 |Cause||One possible cause of this failure can be found in the Application Pool Recycle settings.
 If you have the Application Pool configured to recycle based on a memory threshold, this threshold can be easily reached when exporting large reports which cause the Application Pool to reset and the export to fail. |

 From experience, it is recommended to set the regular time intervals value setting to 1440, which is 24 hours and also setting specific time(s) to a fixed time when it is anticipated that traffic will be low (e. g., 4:00 AM ET/1:00 AM PT in the US).
 Setting the value to a fixed time each day during the lowest traffic times will minimize any impact and also allow you to troubleshoot easier if you run into any issues.
 If you have multiple application pools, it might be wise to stagger them to avoid overloading the server with recycles.
 Also note that IIS overlaps the app pool when recycling, so, usually, there is not any true downtime during a recycle.
-Existing actions will continue to process until complete and any new actions will be picked up by the newly spawned worker process.
+Existing actions continue to process until complete and any new actions will be picked up by the newly spawned worker process.
 However, in-memory information, such as session state, etc., would be lost.

 |Workaround||Other than the option of exporting smaller reports, no other workaround is known.|